davlin0222/python-install-guide/docs/install-python.md

 ## Step 5: Wait for installation (2-5 minutes)

-Don't click on any more buttons once the installer finishes.
-It's not a problem if you do.
-It's just good to check the installation worked before moving on.
+**Don't click on any buttons after the installer finishes.**

+(Extra info: We'll continue from this screen in step number 8.
+It's not a problem if you clicked something.
+It's just good to check the installation worked before moving on.)

 ![Python Installer - Progress bar + Pause symbol](assets/install-python/5.png)